jeevithagudivada/Sign_Language_Predictor/README.md

  	-- Tensorflow 1.6.0

+To run the application:
+-open command prompt
-To run the application change to project directory and type the command 'python3 manage.py runserver'
+-change to project directory
+-type the command 'python3 manage.py runserver'

-Open a web browser (Google Chrome) and go to type the URL 'http://127.0.0.1:8000/index'
+Open a web browser (Google Chrome) and gotype the URL 'http://127.0.0.1:8000/index'